ouspg/CompSec/Lab6_Digital_forensics/README.md

 * [StegExpose](https://github.com/b3dk7/StegExpose) - Tool for detecting LSB steganography
 * [zsteg](https://github.com/zed-0xff/zsteg) - Tool for detecting and extracting steganography
 * steghide and its counterpart [StegCracker](https://github.com/Paradoxis/StegCracker)
-* TBA: Link to bash tutorial

-TODO: Rewrite needed for this part
 Hints:
-* As you probably already quessed, images are the likely carriers of hidden information in this task
-* Simplest form of hiding text in image is simply writing it straight to the image with for example hex editor
+* Simplest form of hiding text in image is simply writing it straight to the image data, as plain text or encoded text
-  * Consider investigating image with tools like hexdump and strings to find out if image has pure textual context embedded
-  * There is quite many images there, so running commands one-by-one to them is kinda laborous.
-Consider writing bash script to yourself like
+  * Tools like `strings` and `hexdump` are useful in these cases
+  * When analyzing large group of images, writing your own bash script to execute commands could be useful
   * Somebody could encode their message before injecting it to the image file, so you must decode it too
 * More advanced image steganography includes modification of least-significant-bits (LSB) of image.
-This type of hiding can easily hide data from human eye because changing LSB of each pixel does not make noticeable difference to humans.
   * Statistical tools exists to detect if image is tampered somehow
-  * You may use tools StegExpose and zsteg to detect and extract LSB-hidden information from images
+  * Tools like StegExpose and zsteg can detect and extract LSB-hidden information from images
 * It is possible to include file into another file
-  * Obviously file with hidden information is bigger than it should be
+  * Obviously it makes file bigger than it should be
-  * Consider tools like foremost and/or binwalk to inspect suspicious files
+  * Tools like foremost and/or binwalk can detect this kind of file-in-file tampering
+  * Image steganography tool steghide can encrypt and hide information to image very efficiently
-  * Image steganography tool steghide has countertool named StegCracker
+    * That tool has counter named StegCracker

-> *Interrogator: "By the way, if you encryped your information, would you use some leetspeak version of your own name as password?
+> *Interrogator: By the way, if you hid your secret data to image with some tool supporting encryption, would you use some leetspeak version of your own name as password?
 Like `m4lL0rY`*
 >
-> *Mallory: "H-h-haha, of couse not - I am not obviously that stupid!*
+> *Mallory: H-h-haha, of couse not - I am not obviously that stupid!*
 >
 > *Irrogators note: Mallory starts to sweat visibly*